Punk Domestics and Global Epicurean present

 Join us in an exploration of Italy's preserving culture as we travel to the region that embodies more than any other Italy's culinary spirit, Emilia-Romagna.
 We will make our base on the Adriatic Coast and enjoy the many flavors of Romagna, all the while making hand-rolled pasta and piadina, local preserves, techniques with fish, and foraging for porcini mushrooms in the Apennines at the peak of autumn.
 We'll also uncover the secrets of Parmigiano-Reggiano, prosciutto and balsamico, and visit a local truffle festival that is definitely not on the tourist roadmap.

-- Seven nights at the family-owned Hotel Sirena on the Adriatic Coast, in the heart of Romagna.
+- Six nights at the family-owned Hotel Sirena on the Adriatic Coast, in the heart of Romagna.

 - Hands-on cooking classes featuring the best local products.